influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.14/plugins/plugin-list.md

 ---

 Telegraf is a plugin-driven agent that collects, processes, aggregates, and writes metrics.
-It supports four categories of plugins including input, output, aggregator, and processor.
+Telegraf supports four categories of plugins including input, output, aggregator, and processor.

+> Telegraf plugins support parsers (input data formats) and serializers (output data formats), which can be added to Telegraf plugins that include the `data-format` option.
+For more information about parsers and serializers, see [Telgraf data formats](/telegraf/v1.14/data_formats/).

 {{< telegraf-plugin-filters >}}

 **Jump to:**